datacarpentry/wrangling-genomics/lessons/Genomeassembly.md

 q1=../../data/group1/PE-350.1.fastq
 q2=../../data/group1/PE-350.2.fastq
 ```
-Understand `soapk31.pbs`, it is important to know SOAPdenovo has 4 steps: __pregraph__, __contig__, __map__, and __scaff__ are ëstep 1í and correspond to making a K-mer graph, contigging, mapping the reads back, and scaffolding are steps 2-4 respectively.
+Understand `soapk31.pbs`, it is important to know SOAPdenovo has 4 steps: __pregraph__, __contig__, __map__, and __scaff__ are ‚Äòstep 1‚Äô and correspond to making a K-mer graph, contigging, mapping the reads back, and scaffolding are steps 2-4 respectively.
 These steps can be run separately or all together as we are doing here.
 See the command line options section of the manual for more information.

-At this point you donít need to change the submit script, if you want to look at it:
+At this point you don‚Äôt need to change the submit script, if you want to look at it:
 ```
 $ more soapk31.pbs
 ```